Āryatārā Atiyoga

 Noble Tārā invitation with Noble Tārā mudrā.

-oṃ guru ārya tārā saparivāra । ārya tārā jaḥ । padma kamalāya satvam॥Invites Tara's wisdom and compassion to be present with us.
+oṃ guru ārya tārā saparivāra । ārya tārā jaḥ । padma kamalāya satvam॥A gentle invitation that calls Tārā's wisdom and swift compassion to

 - संस्कृतम्-Sanskrit